Agon: Religion

 According to Pausanias, Agon was recognized in the Greek world as a deity, whose statue appeared at Olympia, presumably in connection with the Olympic Games, which operated as both religious festival in honor of Zeus and athletic competition.
 Agon is, perhaps, more of a spirit than a god in Greek mythology, but was understood to be related to both Zelos (rivalry) and Nike (victory).
 More generally, Agon referred to any competitive event that was held in connection with religious festivals, including athletics, music, or dramatic performances.

-Agon also appears as a concept in the New Testament where the Paul the apostle writes in his epistle to Timothy "Fight the good fight of the faith".
+Agon also appears as a concept in the New Testament where Paul the apostle writes in his epistle to Timothy "Fight the good fight of the faith".
 It is defined in that context by Strong's Concordance as, agón: a gathering, contest, struggle; as an (athletic) contest; hence, a struggle (in the soul).

 Theater

 In Ancient Greek drama, particularly Old Comedy (fifth century B.C.), agon refers to a contest or debate between two characters - the protagonist and the antagonist - in the highly structured Classical tragedies and dramas.
 The agon could also develop between an actor and the choir or between two actors with half of the chorus supporting each.
 Through the argument of opposing principles, the agon in these performances resembled the dialectic dialogues of Plato.
 The meaning of the term has escaped the circumscriptions of its classical origins to signify, more generally, the conflict on which a literary work turns.

-From this usage comes the terms protagonist, the first actor being foremost in the story's struggle, and antagonist, when the struggle is against this character.
+From this usage come the terms protagonist, the first actor being foremost in the story's struggle, and antagonist, when the struggle is against this character.
 The deuteragonist and tritagonist act the second most important and third most important roles, and may overlap with the antagonist.